influxdata/docs-v2/content/influxdb/cloud/account-management/pricing-plans.md

 The Usage-based Plan offers more flexibility and ensures you only pay for what you [use](/influxdb/cloud/account-management/data-usage/).

-### Pricing vectors

-The following vectors determine pricing:

-- **Data out** is the total sum of the data (measured in GB) returned to the user to answer a query, also known as data transfer costs.
-- **Query count** is the total number of individual query operations:
-   - Each individual operation—including queries, tasks, alerts, notifications, and Data Explorer activity—is one billable query operation.
-   - Refreshing a dashboard with multiple cells will incur multiple query operations.
-   - Failed operations aren’t counted.
-- **Data In** is the amount of data you’re writing into InfluxDB (measured in MB/second).
-- **Storage** is the amount of data you’re storing in InfluxDB (measured in GB/hour).

-### Usage-Based Plan limits
+### Soft data limits

-To protect against any intentional or unintentional harm, Usage-Based Plans include soft limits.
+To protect against any intentional or unintentional harm, the Usage-Based Plan includes soft limits.
 _To request higher rate limits, contact [InfluxData Support](mailto:support@influxdata.com)._

 - **Data In:** 300MB every 5 minutes